zbo14/socksproxy/README.md

 `$ socksproxy add-host HOST PORT PUBKEY`

-Add a host and its public key to the aforementioned `known_hosts` file.
+Add a host, port, and its public key to the aforementioned `known_hosts` file.

 ### Start